liporuwcha/b___common_code_for_the_framework/README.md

 scp rustdevuser@crustde:/home/rustdevuser/db_backup/lip_01_2024_12_24.tar db_backup/lip_01_2024_12_24.tar
 ```

-The dump file is just gz compressed plain text.
+The dump file is just gz compressed plain text of sql code.
 It is easily searchable with a standard text editor.
 Nice for my search-all-and replace approach!

-#### bdb_restore
+#### bdb_restore from dump

 For restore run this from the VSCode terminal inside the project folder when connected to CRUSTDE.